yochaigal/cairn/adventures/conversions/the-frozen-ascent.md

 ### 12. Hot Spring

-Soaking in the pool restores 1d6 STR and eliminates the need for cold saves for the next 3 dungeon cycles.
+Soaking in the pool restores 1d6 STR and eliminates the need for cold checks for the next 3 dungeon cycles.

 ### 13. Boulder Trap 2